 Pulmonary cysts can rupture, causing cough, chest pain, and hemoptysis.

 CT, MRI, and ultrasound findings of the abdomen can be pathognomonic for cystic echinococcosis in the liver if daughter cysts and hydatid sand (protoscolices and debris) are present, but simple hydatid cysts may be difficult to differentiate from benign cysts, abscesses, or benign or malignant tumors.
-The presence of hydatid sand in aspirated cyst fluid is diagnostic.
-World Health Organization criteria use imaging results to categorize cysts as active, transitional, or inactive (1).
+The presence of hydatid sand (scolices pass into the cyst fluid and form a white sediment) in aspirated cyst fluid is diagnostic.
+World Health Organization criteria use imaging results to categorize cysts as active, transitional, or inactive (1 Treatment reference Echinococcosis is infection with larvae of the tapeworm Echinococcus granulosus (cystic echinococcosis, hydatid disease) or Echinococcus multilocularis (alveolar disease).
+Symptoms... read more ).
 Pulmonary involvement may present as round or irregular pulmonary masses on chest x-ray.
 Alveolar echinococcosis typically presents as an invasive mass.

 Serologic tests (enzyme immunoassay, indirect hemagglutination assay) are sensitive in detecting infection., which can be confirmed by demonstrating echinococcal antigens using immunodiffusion (arc 5) or immunoblot assays.
 Complete blood count may detect eosinophilia.

-Percutaneous aspiration followed by instillation of a scolicidal agent and reaspiration (PAIR), plus albendazole for small, active, or transitional cyst
+Percutaneous aspiration followed by instillation of a scolicidal agent and reaspiration (PAIR)

 For alveolar echinococcus, surgical resection, if possible, plus albendazole

-Treatment of cystic (hydatid) echinococcosis varies depending on the type, location, and number of cysts and whether imaging results indicate the cysts are active, transitional or inactive (1).
+Treatment of cystic (hydatid) echinococcosis varies depending on the type, location, and number of cysts and whether imaging results indicate the cysts are active, transitional, or inactive (1 Treatment reference Echinococcosis is infection with larvae of the tapeworm Echinococcus granulosus (cystic echinococcosis, hydatid disease) or Echinococcus multilocularis (alveolar disease).
+Symptoms... read more ).

-Patients with alveolar echinococcosis due to E. multilocularis should receive albendazole (in the above daily dosing used for cystic echinococcosis), and surgical resection is done at least one week after albendazole is started if feasible, which depends on the extent, location, and manifestations of the lesion.
+Patients with alveolar echinococcosis due to E. multilocularis should receive albendazole (in the above daily dosing used for cystic echinococcosis) for ≥ 1 week followed by surgical resection, if feasible, which depends on the extent, location, and manifestations of the lesion.
 The prognosis is poor unless the entire larval mass can be removed.
 Albendazole is administered continuously for at least 2 years and patients are monitored for recurrence for 10 years or more thereafter.

 Prolonged, high dose albendazole therapy can cause bone marrow suppression, liver toxicity, and temporary hair loss.
 It is important to monitor the complete blood count and liver enzymes during use.